OpenSight/StreamSwitch/README.md

 is familiar with, and does not need to need how to convert with the other protocols.

-So this is StreamStream comes from.
+So this is StreamSwitch comes from.
 It's a stream protocol conversion framework rather than merely a media server, and all the "source"s and "port"s in it are the practical media server based on this framework.